cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-* Inspect datasets
-  - after download (attributes())
-  - in general bef.get.metadata_for(dataset = id)

 The metadata in EML format provided by the `BEFdata` portal is also accessible
 in `rbefdata`.
 Each dataset on download is associated with the metadata
 provided by its authors.
 This information can be extracted using the built-in R
-function `attributes()` (see code box below).
-As this requires granted access
+function `attributes()`.
+As this requires granted access rights to the dataset,
-rights to the dataset, there is also a function to only draw metadata of a
-dataset which is always free for download.
+there is also a function to only draw metadata of a dataset which is always
+free for download (see code box below).

 ```r